A Great Kruger Safari Getaway! (travel expert, Harriet’s winter escape)

 After a delicious, fruit-filled breakfast at the lodge in Johannesburg, I was collected for the road transfer to the Greater Kruger National Park.
 The road trip takes 5 to 6 hours with comfort breaks en route.
 We left Johannesburg in unseasonally heavy rainfall but were soon under the sunny South African skies typical of the Lowveld.

-We arrived with plenty of time to unpack and settle in, before heading out on our afternoon game drive in Sabi Sands.
+We arrived with plenty of time to unpack and settle in, before heading out on our afternoon game drive in Sabi Sands Game Reserve.

-Our open vehicle game drive delivered excellent sightings which varied from herds of elephant to a single tiny steenbok and two rock monitors.
+Our open vehicle game drive delivered excellent sightings which varied from herds of elephants to a single tiny steenbok and two rock monitors.

 All went to plan in the morning and there was time to enjoy coffee and rusks before setting off on the short journey to the Kruger National Park.
 After negotiating our way through a queue of golfers heading for a tournament at the Skukuza golf course, we entered the park and had an extremely successful game drive.